ahmadrafidev/astra/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

-    1. Node.js and npm installed on your machine.
+1. Node.js
 2. Basic understanding of React and JavaScript/TypeScript.

 ## Installation